bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/CHEATSHEET.md

 > This method is required.

-> It should be pure, meaning that it does not modify component state, it returns the same result each time it’s invoked, and
+> It should be pure, meaning that it does not modify component state, it returns the same result each time it's invoked, and

 ```